 If you’re an AustralianSuper member and aren’t sure if you have insurance or how much cover you have, log into your account and go to My Insurance.

-Can I claim Income Protection if I’ve lost my job?
+Can you claim Income Protection if you’ve lost your job?

 Income Protection insurance through your super is designed to protect your income if you become disabled or ill and are temporarily unable to work.
 It doesn’t cover loss of income due to redundancy or being stood down.

-Can I access my super early to make up for lost income?
+Can you access your super early to make up for lost income?

 Super is a long-term investment for your retirement, so you need to meet certain conditions if you need to access it earlier.